-The essentials for a parent who wants immediate answers: what are the main principles of the treatments covered in this book, and how long before you can expect some relief?
+The essentials for a parent who want immediate answers: what are the main principles of the treatments covered in this book, and how long before you can expect some relief and progress?

 This is the whole of Chapter 4 of ‘Anorexia and other eating disorders – how to help your child eat well and be well’.
 I hope it sets you off on a productive path right away.